sideeffect-io/AsyncStateMachine/README.md

 The DSL aims to describe a formal state machine: no side effects, only pure functions!

-Instead, the `StateMachine` declares **output** _values_ to describe the _intent_ of side effects to be performed, but the _implementation_ of those side effects are declared in the `Runtime` where one can map outputs to side effect functions.
+The `StateMachine` declares **output** _values_ to describe the _intent_ of side effects to be performed, but the _implementation_ of those side effects are declared in the `Runtime` where one can map outputs to side effect functions.

 (Amongst other benefits, this decoupling allows for easier testing of your State Machine without depending on the implementation of the side effects.)

 ```swift